Gavin-McG/pngEncoder/README.md

 # PNG Encoder/Decoder

 A lightweight PNG encoder and decoder written entirely in C++ using only the C++ Standard Library (STL).
-This project provides a simple, educational implementation of the PNG format, including chunk structure, filtering, and a custom DEFLATE compression algorithm.
+The project implements the PNG file format from scratch, including custom chunk handling, image filtering, and a fully manual DEFLATE/GZIP compression system.
+It supports both image creation/encoding and decoding for educational and experimental purposes.

 ---

 ## Features

-- Pure C++ STL implementation with no external libraries or zlib dependencies
+- Pure C++ STL implementation (no external libraries or zlib)
+- Full PNG encoding and decoding pipeline
-- Custom DEFLATE/GZIP compression implemented from scratch
+- Custom DEFLATE and Huffman compression implementation
-- Supports RGB and RGBA images
+- Supports RGB and RGBA truecolor images
-- Does not support interleaved or indexed color types
+- Multiple PNG filter modes (None, Sub, Up, Average, Paeth)
+- Optional debug output for Huffman, LZ77, and filter stages
-- Chunk-based encoding and decoding compliant with PNG specifications
+- Non-interlaced encoding and decoding
-- Command-line interface with output file control (`--output` or `-o`)
+- CLI tools for encoding, decoding, and testing PNG variants

 ---

 ## Intended Use

-This project is designed as an educational and experimental PNG codec, demonstrating how image data, filtering, and compression interact at the binary level.
+This project is designed primarily as an educational reference implementation of the PNG format.
-It is useful for learning about:
+It can be used to explore:
-- PNG file structure and chunk parsing
+- PNG file structure and chunk organization
-- Bitstream compression and Huffman tree construction
+- Deflate compression and Huffman coding
-- Low-level image encoding and decoding
+- PNG filtering methods and reconstruction
+- Image encoding/decoding at the binary level

 ---

 ## Usage

+### Encoding

-./pngcodec [options]
+./pngencode [options]

 markdown
 Copy code